Supporting Students in Navigating LLM-Generated Insecure Code: Overview of Our Study Design

 \PP{Preliminary Survey} In our preliminary study, we design a survey with several questions to evaluate students' background and their awareness of AI-generated code.
 Our preliminary survey contains the following five questions: \begin{itemize}[leftmargin=10pt, topsep=0pt, itemsep=0em] \item [1.]
 How many years of programming experience do you have? \item [2.]
 Do you have computer security experience? \item [3.]
 Have you used AI-powered tools for programming? \item [4.]
 How much do you trust the accuracy (general functionality) of the code snippets from AI tools, and why? \item [5.]
 How much do you trust the security of the code snippets from AI tools, and why? \end{itemize}

 Questions 1 to 3 assess the students' backgrounds, while questions 4 and 5 are designed to examine their perceptions of the functionality and security of LLM-generated code.

-Given that students have developed a more critical perception of LLM-generated code, it is important to examine whether they are actually prepared to mitigate insecure code generation.
-If not, an educational framework is necessary to improve their awareness and preparedness in this regard.
-Therefore, we present our work addressing these issues in the following section.
+Even if students hold a more critical perception of LLM-generated code, it is important to examine whether this perception translates into actual preparedness to mitigate insecure code generation.
+If not, instructors first need a way to observe this gap in realistic settings before designing interventions to close it.
+Therefore, in the following section, we present \texttt{Bifröst}, which provides this measurement capability along with individualized feedback.